joaoventura/react-app-start/README.md

 For bundles, you can update the gulpfile to add uglification.
 As for external libraries, if you just want to copy the libraries in `app/lib` instead of creating a bundle, change the behavior to a copy task in the gulpfile.

+For the browserify task, you can set `watchify: true` so that changes in `app/src` trigger an automatic browserify rebundle.

 ### Gulp modules

 The gulp task depends on the following modules: